 Current assignment — multiple filers 2024–2025 Closed Unsubstantiated 1 of 9

-This is exactly what Secretary of Defense Hegseth described at Quantico: "repeat complainants" and "frivolous complaints" weaponizing the IG system.
+This is exactly what Secretary of War Hegseth described at Quantico: "repeat complainants" and "frivolous complaints" weaponizing the IG system.
 The pattern was visible in the data.
 The institution had no mechanism to see it.

 Additional Resources